eluisfonseca/oramus/README.md

 	> npm start
 ```

-####Not Familiar with Git?#####
+####Without Git commands#####
-Click [here](https://github.com/StephenGrider/ReactStarter/releases) then download the .zip file.
-Extract the contents of the zip file, then open your terminal, change to the project directory, and:
+Dwnload this project's .zip file.
+Extract the contents of the zip file, open your terminal, change to the project directory and:

 ```
 	> npm install